Dr Buteyko Lecture in the Moscow State University (PDF Book)

 The organizer of the lecture speaks:

-Unbelievable results in the history
+Unbelievable results in the history of medicine

 Doctor Buteyko speaks